 Faculty members have made notable contributions to research and the development of community institutions.
 Dr. Harry Ebbs, director between 1953-63 and 1967-72, was a pioneer in the health screening of school age children and the training of summer camp leaders.
 Dr. Juri Daniel, director between 1972 and 1979, is a pioneer in the study of stress and the development of adult fitness programs.
 Dr. Roy Shephard, director between 1979 and 1991, is a world-renowned investigator in exercise physiology.
-Dr. Bruce Kidd, director between 1991 to1998 and dean between 1998-2010 is a leading sports historian and Olympic analyst.
-The incoming dean, Dr. Ira Jacobs is a highly respected physiologist.
+Dr. Bruce Kidd, director between 1991 to 1998 and dean between 1998-2010, is a leading sports historian and Olympic analyst.
+Dr. Ira Jacobs, who became dean in July 2010, is an internationally recognized exercise physiologist.